divi2698/virtual_experiments_website/README.md

-Ekalavya , IIT Bombay , Internship 2018.
+Thses web simulation games were develpoed using JavaScript, Three.js and HTML as a part of the entrance test to Ekalavya, IIT Bombay, Internship 2018.

-Developed Web simulation games using JavaScript, THREEJS and HTML.
+These simulation games aim to provide interactive learning for kids in Elementary and High school by providing them with a platform to perform various scientific experiments virtually.

-These applications provide interactive learning for kids in Elementary and High school by giving them a chance to perform a scientific experiment virtually with varied initial parameters.
+We curated the best ones and hosted on the following link.
+Happy learning.